rogerbinns/apsw/doc/textsearch.rst

   * - :class:`StopWordsTokenizer`
     - Wrapper that removes tokens from the token stream that occur too often to be useful, such as ``the`` in English text
+  * - :class:`NGramTokenTokenizer`
+    - Wrapper that Generates ngrams from the token stream, where you can specify the sizes and unicode categories.
+Useful for doing autocomplete as you type.
   * - :class:`StringTokenizer`
     - A decorator for your own tokenizers so that they operate on strings, performing the mapping to UTF8 bytes for you.